 Our plan is to explore the new young contemporary art world in Vienna by foot.

-First we met the lovely gallerist Aljoscha Ambrosch from the AAAA gallery and saw the wonderful exhibition The Table is Set by the artists Albin Bergström and Julia S. Goodman.
+We headed to the AAAA gallery and saw the wonderful exhibition The Table is Set by the artists Albin Bergström and Julia S. Goodman.

 Then we went to see the chickens at the Mz* Baltazar Laboratory space presenting the amazing artist Julia Frank and her great project REVIER with egg laying white chickens and an important message.